rust-lang/rust/text/0000-const-generics.md

 associated type.
 Unlike a const parameter, an associated const is *determined* by a type.

-* __Const variable:__ Either a const parameter or a trait, contrast with concrete const; a const which is undetermined in this context (prior to monomorphization).
+* __Const variable:__ Either a const parameter or an associated const, contrast with concrete const; a const which is undetermined in this context (prior to monomorphization).

 * __Concrete const:__ In contrast to a const variable, a const which has a known and singular value in this context.